 Professor Ian Jones, School of Medicine, and former NCMH director Professor Nick Craddock developed the Big Lottery funded education programme alongside colleagues from the University's Mood Disorders group and Dr Danny Smith, now of the University of Glasgow.

 BEPC is a psychoeducation course designed to teach people with bipolar disorder more about their condition, and equip them with the tools they need to help manage their illness.

 More than 3500 people have benefitted from BEPC and its online counterpart Beating Bipolar since its launch five years ago, with courses taking place all over Wales and beyond.

 Professor Jones added: "Everyone involved with BEPC has worked tirelessly to develop this programme, and we intend to keep improving it so that more people with bipolar disorder can benefit from it and hopefully enjoy a better quality of life."

-To find out more about BEPC including upcoming courses in your area and how to book a place, visit www.ncmh.info/bepcymru
+More information about BEPC, including upcoming courses in your area and how to book a place, is available on the NCMH website.